andievandy/fancy-to-do/README.md

 - RESTful endpoint to do CRUD actions on to-do item and returns JSON formatted response.
 - User system, separate to-dos by user
 - Stateless authentication using JSONWebToken
+- Uses [Bored API][https://www.boredapi.com/] to add new random activity to to-do list

 # Available REST Endpoints
 - [POST /register](#post-register)